World Politics and Power: An Introduction to International Relations

 This course provides students with an introduction to the study of international relations.
 It covers several approaches to and issues in the field, including theories of international politics, war, nuclear weapons, terrorism, trade, finance, globalization, international law and human rights, and the environment.

-Class time includes a combination of lectures, discussion, film, in-class projects, and debate.
+Class time includes a combination of lectures, discussion, film, small group projects, and debate.
 These exercises are all designed to help students become better acquainted with the field of international politics.

 Dr. Susan Pratt-Rosato is a faculty member in the Department of Political Science at the University of Notre Dame.
 Her research interests include globalization, international political economy, international organizations, and international relations theory.
 Courses offered at Notre Dame include: Introduction to International Relations, The Political Economy of Globalization, Foundations of International Political Economy, NGOs in International Relations, and Thesis Research Design and Methods.
 Dr. Pratt-Rosato has previously held teaching positions at Harvard University and the University of Chicago.